Ivy2023/busy-hands-cooking-assistant/README.md

 ## Manual testing procedures
 You can validate the code manually with the following tests:

-Normal input:
+# Normal input:

 Input: rice, garlic

 Expected: At least one recipe (e.g. “Garlic Fried Rice”) is shown.

-Multiple ingredients:
+# Multiple ingredients:

 Input: eggs, tomato, cheese

 Expected: “Vegetable Omelette” appears with matched ingredients listed.

-Empty input:
+# Empty input:

 Input: (leave the field empty and submit)

 Expected: Error message “No ingredients provided.”

-Only commas / spaces:
+# Only commas / spaces:

 Input: , , ,

 Expected: Error message “No valid ingredients found in the input.”

-No matching recipes:
+# No matching recipes:

-Input: strawberries
+Input: strawberries , chocolate

 Expected: Message that no recipes were found.